icpc/na-rocky-mountain-web/docs/mines/index.md

 ```
 -->

 Each team is allowed to bring 3 laptops configured with the development environments of their choosing.
-Official languages supported for the contest are: Java, C++, Python.
+Official languages supported for the contest are: Java, C++, Python 3, Kotlin.

+We will provide wifi access, however, if your home institution has eduroam, we strongly recommend you set up eduroam before coming to the competition.
+Eduroam will be the easiest way to access Mines' network.

 ## KATTIS ACCOUNT